 The Company encourages the Directors to enroll in a wide range of professional development courses and seminars relating to the Listing Rules, Hong Kong ordinances and corporate governance practices so that they can continuously develop and refresh their relevant knowledge and skills.
 Some Directors attended seminars and conferences organized by government authorities, professional bodies and industrial organizations in relation to corporate governance, updates on laws, rules and regulations, accounting, financial, management or other professional skills.
-The Company has organized a training seminar relating to latest trends of the environmental, social and governance performance in real estate sector in August 2016 and provided the Directors with reading materials in order to keep them updated of the changes in rules and regulations and to ensure that their contribution to the Board remains informed and relevant.
+The Company has organized a training seminar relating to environmental, social and governance reporting in October 2017 and provided the Directors with reading materials.